South Korean protesters call for government action on Fukushima water | Headlines

 - Korea Rep

-The first discharge of 7,800 cubic meters - equivalent to about three Olympic pools - will occur over about 17 days.
+The first discharge of 7,800 cubic metres - equivalent to about three Olympic pools - will take place over about 17 days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)